Refinancing with Laurel Road

 - Earnest’s minimum credit score of 650

 To refinance student loans with Earnest, you must be at least 18 years old and a U.S. citizen or permanent resident.
 Your debt must also be from a Title IV accredited college or university, and you must have completed your degree or be set to do so in the current semester.

 There’s plenty to love about Earnest if you plan to refinance student loans.
 Here are some of our favorite features:

 If you don’t have a strong credit history, Earnest could approve you for student loan refinancing based on several other factors (a particularly negative financial history, however, could prevent you from approval).

 When you apply for Earnest student loans, you link your bank accounts to your Earnest profile.
-The process is similar to the way budgeting tools like Mint and Personal Capital work.
+The process is similar to the way budgeting tools like Mint and Personal Capital work — that’s why Earnest’s asking for bank account information.
 It requires your username and password to access your account information.

 While the lender does look at your credit report, it doesn’t rely entirely on this traditional method of assessing your reliability.
 Other aspects of your personal finances — including your checking, savings and investments accounts — are considered during the process.

 Earnest’s approval process is unique because it looks not just at your income and current debt, but also other aspects, like your job history.
 Because of this, Earnest loans might offer an alternative for borrowers who can’t get a competitive rate with a more traditional lender.

-Earnest also offers flexible repayment terms which you can customize before locking in your loan.
+Earnest also offers flexible repayment terms that you can customize before locking in your loan.
 Instead of picking a repayment term and automatically receiving an interest rate and monthly payment, you’re in control.
 For example, you can choose your monthly payment from a broad range of options that Earnest provides.
+In fact, with excellent credit, you might choose from one of 180 options spanning every month between five and 20 years.